mahilab/Syntacts/tutorials/draw.md

 }
 ```

 As noted, our Play button calls `start_coroutine(playPaths())`.
-A coroutine is a function can suspend execution by yielding control, and returning to the yield point upon the next frame.
+A coroutine is a function that can suspend execution by yielding control, and returning to the yield point upon the next frame.
 It's an easy way to write "asynchronous" code without threads or other complicated mechanisms.
 Our coroutine is simple:

 ```cpp
 /// Coroutine that plays back user's paths